What is a Soft Tissue Injury in a Car Accident?

 This is characterized as any damage to the muscles, tendons, ligaments, nerves, or fascia in the body.
 These injuries commonly stem from sprains, strains, or contusions sustained in a low-velocity collision.

 Though they are not as obvious as a broken bone or a laceration, they can be just as serious, necessitating surgery, weeks of physiotherapy, medication, and a long recovery.

 Many people are familiar with the term “whiplash,” a common type of soft tissue injury seen in rear-end collisions.
 Without proper treatment, whiplash can be exceedingly painful and cause mobility problems, degenerative disc disease, chronic headaches, as well as numbness in the hands.

-Unfortunately, soft tissue injuries are more difficult to prove in the aftermath of an accident.
+Unfortunately, soft tissue injuries are more difficult for a personal injury lawyer to prove in the aftermath of an accident.
 Victims may be accused of exaggerating their pain and suffering since soft tissue injuries aren’t visible to the naked eye.
 Sprains and contusions do not show up on X-rays, and even more advanced tests like MRIs may fail to identify trauma.

 Despite these obstacles, victims can still recover fair compensation with appropriate legal representation.
-An experienced car accident lawyer in New York can demonstrate the severity of your injuries and substantiate the validity of your claim.
+Our experienced New York City car accident lawyers can demonstrate the severity of your injuries and substantiate the validity of your claim.

 Types of soft tissue injuries common in accidents